Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Allbirds, and Nutanix and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allbirds, Inc. (NASDAQ: BIRD), and Nutanix, Inc. (NASDAQ: NTNX).
+NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allbirds, Inc. BIRD, and Nutanix, Inc. NTNX.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: In connection with the Company's November 2021 IPO; November 4, 2021 - March 9, 2023